origedit/rottent/readme.md

 #123 #UwU=. +!   ' prints the sum of 123 and UwU
 ```

-the symbol `,` appends a number to the most recent definition. it's used to make arrays. the symbol `_` creates a variable even if it was defined earlier.
+the symbol `,` appends a number to the most recent definition. it's used to make arrays. the symbol `_` creates a variable even if a variable with the same name was defined earlier. the most recently defined one will be refernced.

 ```
 #my array_   #1, #2, #3,
-#my array=   #1+%.!" " #1+%.!" " #1%.!   ' prints "1 2 3"
+#my array=   #1+%.!" " #1+%.!" " #1+.!   ' prints "1 2 3"
 ```